-ATEX 94/9/EC - Negatives
+ATEX 2014/34/EU - Negatives

-- The controls over direct use of the EHSRs are often believed to be weak and allow manufacturers to pay "lip service" to full conformity - The role of the different Conformity Assessment Modules is not always understood and some countries are (possibly justifiably) not happy that ATEX equates to "proper" certification - The level of competence of the various Notified Bodies is widely believed to be extremely variable (although this will be largely addressed in the new directive) - The Answer: Both ATEX and IECEx together
+- The controls over direct use of the EHSRs are often believed to be weak and allow manufacturers to pay "lip service" to full conformity - The role of the different Conformity Assessment Modules is not always understood and some countries are (possibly justifiably) not happy that ATEX equates to "proper" certification - The level of competence of the various Notified Bodies is widely believed to be extremely variable (although this has supposedly been addressed in the new directive) - The Answer: Both ATEX and IECEx together

-ATEX 94/9/EC ATEX 2014/.../EU and then?
+ATEX 94/9/EC >>> ATEX 2014/34/EU >>> and then?

-- ATEX 2014/.../EU is a "recast" of 94/9/EC without major change - Results from the New Legislative Framework (NLF) - Several directives are being aligned - Not appropriate to integrate with IECEx at that time - European Commission have followed the developments at UNECE with interest - Full time EU official responsible for ATEX has attended one of the UNECE conferences - There is probably a will within the European Commission to recognise IECEx directly within ATEX - But when ?
+- ATEX 2014/34/EU is a "recast" of 94/9/EC without any major technical change - Results from the New Legislative Framework (NLF) - Several directives have been aligned - Not appropriate to integrate with IECEx at that time - European Commission have followed the developments at UNECE with interest - Full time EU official responsible for ATEX has attended more than one of the UNECE conferences - There is probably a will within the European Commission to recognise IECEx directly within ATEX - But when ?
+And How ?